History of Bermuda: Somers Isles Company (1615–1684)

 In 1615, the colony was passed to a new company, the Somers Isles Company, named after the admiral who saved his passengers from the Sea Venture.
 Many Virginian place names refer to the archipelago, such as Bermuda City, and Bermuda Hundred.
 The first British colonial currency was struck in Bermuda.

 Bermuda was divided by Richard Norwood into eight equally sized administrative areas west of St. George's called "tribes" (today known as "parishes").
 These "tribes" were areas of land partitioned off to the principal "Adventurers" (investors) of the company, from east to west – Bedford, Smiths, Cavendish, Paget, Mansell, Warwick, and Sandys.

 The company sent 600 settlers in nine ships between 1612 and 1615.
 Governor Moore dug a well in St. George, then built fortifications including Paget and Smith's batteries at the entrance of the harbour, King's and Charles' at the entrance to Castle Harbour, Pembroke Fort on Cooper's Island, and Gates' Fort, St. Katherine's Fort and Warwick Castle to defend St. George.
 In 1614, the first English-grown tobacco was exported, the same tobacco variety John Rolfe started to grow in Virginia.
 The exporting of ambergris was especially lucrative.

+Slavery in Bermuda

 In August 1616, plantain, sugarcane, fig, and pineapple plants were imported along with the first Indian and Negro, the first English colony to use enslaved Africans.
 By 1619, Bermuda had between fifty and a hundred black enslaved persons.
-Though Bermuda exported more tobacco than Virginia until 1625, Bermuda diversified its agriculture to include corn, potatoes, fruit trees, poultry and livestock.
-This was especially true when prices collapsed in 1630, and tobacco took its toll on soil fertility, though the company continued to use tobacco as a medium of exchange and resist a diversified economy.
-Tobacco exports peaked in 1684, the last year of company control.
+These were a mixture of native Africans who were trafficked to the Americas via the African slave trade and Native Americans who were enslaved from the Thirteen Colonies.
+The first African slaves arrived in Bermuda in 1617, not from Africa but from the West Indies.
+Bermuda Governor Tucker sent a ship to the West Indies to find black slaves to dive for pearls in Bermuda.
+More black slaves were later trafficked to the island in large numbers, originating from America and the Caribbean.

+As the black population grew, so did the fear of insurrection among the white settlers.
+In 1623, a law to restrain the insolence of the Negroes was passed in Bermuda.
+It forbade blacks to buy or sell, barter or exchange tobacco or any other produce for goods without the consent of their master.
+Unrest amongst the slaves predictably erupted several times over the next decades.
+Major rebellions occurred in 1656, 1661, 1673, 1682, 1730 and 1761.
+In 1761 a conspiracy was discovered that involved the majority of the blacks on the island.
+Six slaves were executed and all black celebrations were prohibited.